-Application for Medicaid may be made at the nearest Department of Note: Health and Human Services (DHHS) office or online through ACCESS Nebraska.
+Application for Medicaid may be made at the nearest Department of Note: Health and Human Services (DHHS) or online through ACCESSNebraska (see FYI).

 Appeals: There may be a time when it's necessary to file an appeal if the person doesn't agree with a decision made by DHHS.
 See Section 7.2 of this guide for information regarding appeals.